-- With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11 of the Companies h) (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us and based on the consideration of the report of the other auditors on the financial statements of the subsidiary companies, joint ventures and associates and management certified financial statements, as noted in other matter paragraph: - i.
-The consolidated financial statements disclosed the impact of pending litigations on the consolidated financial position of the Group, its joint ventures and associates (Refer Note 33 B and 37 B to the consolidated financial statements). - Provision has been made in the consolidated financial statements, as required under the applicable law or ii.
-Indian Accounting Standards, for material foreseeable losses, if any, on long term contracts including derivative contracts.
-Refer Note 17 to the consolidated financial statements. - iii.
-There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Holding Company, its subsidiary companies, joint ventures and associates incorporated in India, during the year ended March 31, 2020.
+With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us and based on the consideration of the report of the other auditors on the financial statements of the subsidiary companies, joint ventures and associates and management certified financial statements, as noted in i.
+The consolidated financial statements disclosed the impact of pending litigations on the consolidated financial position of the Group, its joint ventures and associates (Refer Note 33 B and 37 B to the consolidated financial iii.
+There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Holding Company, its subsidiary companies, joint ventures and associates incorporated